tomaustin700/MVVMCommandAnalytics/README.md

-# NoteBinder
+# WPF Mvvm Base
-A very simple text editor akin to Windows Notepad but with tabs.
-Built using WPF using MVVM and Prism.
+A very example showing how to structure a WPF Mvvm application.